-3. Financial Services Division
+3. Financial Services Department

-The Financial Services Division provides the Clerk of Circuit Court and County Comptroller with reasonable assurance that assets are safeguarded against loss from unauthorized use or disposition.
-The Division has two general areas of operations: (a) Board Finance and (b) Clerk & Comptroller Finance.
+The Financial Services Department provides the Clerk of Circuit Court and County Comptroller with reasonable assurance that assets are safeguarded against loss from unauthorized use or disposition.
+The Department has three general areas of operations: (a) Board Finance, (b) Clerk & Comptroller Finance, and Board Payroll.
 Its primary responsibilities are defined in the following policies.

-- Ensure that all transactions of the BCC and of the Office of the Clerk & Comptroller are properly recorded in accordance with generally accepted accounting principles (GAAP). - Ensure that all financial statements are prepared in accordance with GAAP and audited annually. - Provide cash management services, including the investment of excess operating funds of the BCC and Clerk & Comptroller in accordance with adopted policy and Florida Statutes. - Maintain BCC and Clerk & Comptroller accounts. - Monitor debt service requirements and compliance with bond covenants. - Deliver high-quality customer service, treating all customers with respect and compassion. - Ensure accurate and timely reporting to all federal agencies, state agencies, local agencies, and other entities. - Provide high-quality training to teammates on proper procedures, legislative changes, available resources, system processes, and customer needs.
+- Ensure that all transactions of the BCC and of the Office of the Clerk & Comptroller are properly recorded in accordance with generally accepted accounting principles (GAAP). - Ensure that all financial statements are prepared in accordance with GAAP and audited annually. - Provide cash management services, including the investment of excess operating funds of the BCC and Clerk & Comptroller in accordance with adopted policy and Florida Statutes. - Maintain BCC and Clerk & Comptroller accounts. - Monitor debt service requirements and compliance with bond covenants. - Deliver high-quality customer service, treating all customers with respect and compassion. - Ensure accurate and timely reporting to all federal, state, and local agencies, and other entities. - Provide high-quality training to teammates on proper procedures, legislative changes, available resources, system processes, and customer needs.